Skip to Content

 This section details consequences for persons charged with possessing substances that fall into Penalty Groups 3 and 4.
 Sometimes you will see offenses for POCS involving these Penalty Groups called “Possession of a Dangerous Drug” or PODD.

-The range of punishment for a Class A misdemeanor is a maximum one year in the county jail facility and a fine of $4000 or both.
-Several POCS cases are Classified as Class A and Class B misdemeanors.
+The range of punishment for a Class A misdemeanor is a maximum of one year in the county jail facility and a fine of $4,000, or both.
+Several POCS cases are classified as Class A and Class B misdemeanors.
 Examples of Penalty Group 3 drugs include Xanax (alprazolam), Codeine, and Hydrocodone.

-If you do not have a prescription and are found to possess any of these Penalty 3 drugs (or the many others listed in the statute…see TEX.
-HEALTH & SAFETY CODE ANN. § 481.104) you could be charged and convicted of a Class A misdemeanor.
-Penalty Group 4 drugs are generally liquids and the most common are liquid codeine and promethazine.
+If you do not have a prescription and are found to possess any of these Penalty Group 3 drugs (or the many others listed in the statute…see TEX.
+HEALTH & SAFETY CODE ANN. § 481.104), you could be charged and convicted of a Class A misdemeanor.
+Penalty Group 4 drugs are generally liquids, and the most common are liquid codeine and promethazine.
 Possessing less than 28 grams of a Penalty Group 4 drug is only a Class B misdemeanor.

 When charged with a misdemeanor drug case, there are ways we can keep a conviction from occurring.
 First, The Law Office of Will Mitchell can go to trial and attack the elements of the offense and prevent the State from meeting their burden of proof beyond a reasonable doubt.

-Also, we can negotiate your case with the State to a plea agreement that does not involve a conviction.
+Also, our drug possession defense attorney can negotiate your case with the State to a plea agreement that does not involve a conviction.
 Typically, these agreements may involve drug classes and community service.

-Other counties in the hill country such as a Kerr County POM or a Kendall County POCS may be met with a little more aggressive State action.
+Other counties in the hill country, such as Kerr County POM or Kendall County POCS, may be met with a little more aggressive State action.
 People in Kerrville, Fredericksburg, and the adjacent counties tend to be a bit more conservative than their fellow Texans in Austin.

-If you or a loved one has been charged with any drug related charge in Austin or the Texas hill country, give our firm a call immediately so we can discuss your options and get to work for you.
-We are committed to help you avoid conviction and get your life back on track.
+If you or a loved one has been charged with any drug-related charge in Austin or the Texas Hill Country, give our firm a call immediately so our drug possession defense attorney in Austin can discuss your options and get to work for you.
+We are committed to helping you avoid conviction and get your life back on track.

 Call us today at (512) 858-8611 to learn how we can help you.